cothragon/devninja9/README.md

 I'm a software engineer who is passionate about making Mobile & Web Applications, believing in the power of technologies.

-I'm working as a full-time remote freelancer and enjoy my life by collaborating with teammates and leanring new technologies every day.
+I'm working as a full-time remote freelancer and enjoy my life by collaborating with teammates and learning new technologies every day.

-I enjoy very much how my daily commit changes below summary!
+It is fun to see how my daily commit makes this. ⏰

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=devninja9)](https://github.com/anuraghazra/github-readme-stats)

-I'm looking for challenges of complicated issus and collaborations to get solutions.
+Please feel free to contact me and let me know your challenges. ❓

-Please feel free to reach me and let me hear your challenges!
+Let's figure out solutions together.🎯